adrienpetralia/ApplianceDetectionBenchmark/Data/CER/README.md

 - https://drive.google.com/drive/folders/1NyTiIE3hRr4pTY2iXR3RsuBjWKMFmhB8?usp=share_link

-It is important to note that the request to access CER data from the ISSDA (see the procedure above) have to be complete even though you are using the preprocessed dataset.
+It is important to note that the request to access CER data from the ISSDA (see the procedure above) have to be completed even though you are using the preprocessed dataset.

 ## Preprocesssing